I’ve been curating a few FAQs from here and elsewhere:

 E.1.
 App won’t connect

-If you have a 10-digit wi-fi passcode, you need to use the original app (not "I' and not "II").
+If you have a 10-digit wi-fi passkey, you need to use the original app (not "I' and not "II").
 However, this app has a bug that stops it working on Android 8.

 E.2.
 Where’s my wi-fi passcode?